jonathanmorgan/python_utilities/README.md

     #-- END try-catch --#

-If you are going to be in a long-running or looping process, consider initializing at the beginning and storing instance in a reusable variable.
+If you are going to be in a long-running or looping process, consider initializing at the beginning and storing instance in a variable, so you can reuse it.

 ### /logging/summary\_helper.py